You've signed in with a UCLA undergraduate student account.

 Application Deadline: TBD

-This is a 9-month research internship designed for community college students.
-Student interns are assigned a graduate and undergraduate research mentor and meet at UCLA on the first Saturday of each month from April to July to design a field biology based independent research project.
-In August we travel as a group to a remote field station for 10 days to enact the planned intern research projects.
-The program culminates with student research presentations.
+This is an 8-month research internship designed for community college students.
+Student interns are assigned a graduate and undergraduate research mentor and meet remotely on the first Saturday of each month from May to June to design a field biology-based research project.
+In July we travel as a group to a remote field station for 7 days to enact the planned intern research projects.
+The program culminates with student research presentations in December.

 Eligibility Requirements: